4-Endless-coder/Vite-React-learning-2.0/README.md

 . `use API` can use to handle contect API also
 . `use API` reduce rendering of component as compare to useEffect .
 Interview Questions

+### use optimistic hook in React 19

+1. What is use of optimistic hook
+2. Example
+3. Interview Question
+4. Code on Githib